 UHA’s CHIP was updated in June of 2019 and had four key focus areas with health equity woven into each focus area: behavioral health, social determinants of health, families and children, and healthy lifestyles.

 CHIP FUNDING APPLICATIONS

 Umpqua Health Alliance’s Community Advisory Council is now accepting applications for CHIP funding.
-For more information, contact Kat Cooper.
+See below for the official application and an example.
+For more information, contact the Community Impact & Engagement Team.

 You are invited to the Umpqua Innovation Conference!
 This year’s theme is: COMMUNITY FOUNDATIONS: Supporting Health Equity, Addressing Social Determinants of Health, & Building Resilience.